The Federal Reserve and Monetary

 monetary system could long survive.

-Decisions about how these three tools will be used are
+Decisions about how these tools will be used are

 reached by twelve voting members of the Federal Open